How Tall Do You Need To Be To Dunk?

 With barely any vertical training, a person who is 6’5 or taller should be dunking fairly easily.

-Something to keep in mind is that the taller the person, the less athletic and slower they usually become.
+Remember that the taller the person, the less athletic and slower they usually become.

 Of course, there are exceptions to this rule, such as Shaquille O’Neal, also known as Shaq.